The CTI Echo Chamber: Fragmentation, Overlap, and Vendor Specificity in Twenty Years of Cyber Threat Reporting: CTI Ecosystem Overview

-The breakdown of report types reveals shifts in the focus of the CTI industry. \texttt{MVA} and \texttt{Campaign Analysis (CA)} consistently form the foundation of the dataset across all years.
-From 2017 onwards, categories such as \texttt{OMC} and \texttt{Threat Actor Analysis (TAA)} grow significantly, suggesting an expansion toward behavioral and public-facing intelligence. \texttt{Threat Landscape \& Trends (TLT)} and \texttt{Incident Handling \& Forensics (IHF)} reports also display visible growth during the peak years (2020–2021).
+The breakdown of report types reveals shifts in the focus of the CTI industry. \texttt{MVA} and \texttt{CA} consistently form the foundation of the dataset across all years.
+From 2017 onward, categories such as \texttt{OMC} and \texttt{TAA} grow significantly, suggesting an expansion toward behavioral and public-facing intelligence.
+A Jensen-Shannon (JS) homogeneity test was conducted to assess differences in the distribution of report types across years.
+The observed mean JS distance was 0.12, indicating that yearly distributions, particularly from 2019 onward, remain substantially closer to the pooled composition.

 The growth of IoCs, TTPs, threat actors, geographies, and vendors follow different patterns.
 The volume of IoCs is strongly correlated with the total number of reports, an observation consistent with the findings above about their prevalence in the dataset.
 TTPs have a minimal presence in the dataset until 2018, followed by a sharp climb suggesting wide adoption by the industry.
-The number of vendors shows moderate growth, plateauing at approximately 500 vendors during the 2020–2022 period.
+The number of vendors shows moderate growth, plateauing at approximately 400-500 vendors during the 2020–{2025} period.
 Finally, geographies is the most stable metric, reaching a saturation point around 2015.

 \begin{graybox} \textbf{Takeaway.} CTI is characterized by a massive volumetric skew where technical indicators (IoCs) scale linearly with reporting, while strategic insights like motivations and sectors saturate quickly.
-After an exponential growth phase starting in 2011, the ecosystem matured post-2017 by expanding its focus from malware analysis toward behavioral intelligence (TTPs) and public-facing narratives. \end{graybox}
+After an exponential growth phase starting in 2011, the ecosystem matured post-2017 by expanding its focus from malware analysis toward behavioral intelligence (TTPs) and public-facing narratives.
+CTI reporting volume then increased sharply in the post-pandemic period, followed by a regression toward the mean. \end{graybox}